willgarcia/rotc/06-k8s-servicemesh/workshop-README.md

 The first time you use Batect it will download the binaries in order to run it.
 Similarly, the first time we run our containers they will need to be built and therefore take a tiny bit of time

+* Change into the build directory

+`cd .build`

 * Run `./batect -f azure.yml login_azure` to set up the Azure credentials.

 * Run `./batect -f azure.yml setup-azure-backend` to create a resource group, storage account and storage container to house our Terraform state file.

 * Check your Azure portal to see if your resources have been created.

 * Run `./batect -f azure.yml setup-terraform` to get your terraform environment ready.
 This will connect to the storage account and container.
-See
-`cluster/azure/terraform-service-mesh.arm` for a template to create in your personal azure subscription.

 * Run `./batect -f azure.yml plan-terraform` to check to see the resources that will be provisioned